Open Travel Guide

 Online booking is recommended for the Atomium, Horta Museum, Hergé Museum, and Pairi Daiza.
 Michelin-starred restaurants require advance reservations (sometimes months ahead).
 The Last Post ceremony at the Menin Gate in Ypres requires no booking but arrive 30 minutes early for a good position.
 European Parliament tours must be booked online in advance with ID.

-What is the best time of year to visit attractions in Belgium?
+When is the best season to visit attractions in Belgium?

 Late April through June is ideal: spring flowers, manageable crowds, mild temperatures (11-22°C), and major events like the Brussels Jazz Marathon and Procession of the Holy Blood in Bruges.
 July-August brings summer festivals (Ghent Festivities, Tomorrowland) but also peak crowds in Bruges.
 December is magical for Christmas markets in Brussels, Bruges, and Ghent.